dexie/dexie-website/docs/StorageManager.md

 <img src="/assets/images/disc.jpg" style="float:right;margin:24px;" />

 Even though IndexedDB is a fully functional client-side database for the web, it is not a persistent storage by default.
-IndexedDB without [StorageManager](https://developer.mozilla.org/en-US/docs/Web/API/StorageManager) is just a "best-effort" database that can be erased at any time.
-The browser may delete your database without noticing the user in case it believes that your database is taking up too much disk space on a device.
+IndexedDB without [StorageManager](https://developer.mozilla.org/en-US/docs/Web/API/StorageManager) is just a "best-effort" database that can be erased in situations of low disk space on a device.
+The browser may delete your database without noticing the user in case it needs to free up space for other website's data that was used more recently than yours.

+Actually, this is a good thing for most cases as the end-users may not want everything to be stored forever on each site they visit.
+But if IndexedDB is critical for your application to work, they might scare you a bit.

-If you are syncing your data towards a server, these limitations are ok to live with, as a resync would restore your data.
-If not syncing, or in case your app requires a large quota, you should consider using the [StorageManager API](https://developer.mozilla.org/en-US/docs/Web/API/StorageManager) to control how your database is stored and protected.
+If you are syncing your data towards a server, this "best-effort" behavior could actully be ok to live with, as a resync would restore your data.
+But if you are not syncing, or require offline functionality after long periods of the app being not used (for example an offline music player), you should consider using the [StorageManager API](https://developer.mozilla.org/en-US/docs/Web/API/StorageManager) to make sure your data is persisted.

 ## Controlling Persistence